GET YOUR RESUME OUT OF THE ‘NO’ PILE

 A resume with spelling, grammar, punctuation, or capitalization errors should never see the hands of a recruiter, HR person, or hiring manager.
 Here are a few specific things to keep in mind:

 - Don’t use informal language, symbols (&) or ‘etc.’ (IT acronyms are OK.)

 - Use present tense for your current role and use past tense for everything else.

-- Don’t capitalize words that shouldn’t be capitalized.
+- Catch words that shouldn’t be capitalized.
 Note: spellcheck probably won’t catch this.
 Absolutely no spelling mistakes.

-- Use consistent punctuation.
+- Employ consistent punctuation.
 Either always include the period at the end of the bullet point, or never do.

-There’s never a guarantee when you send out a resume that someone is going to take the time to look through it and see what a great fit you are for the job.
+There’s never a guarantee when you send out a resume that someone will look through it and see what a great fit you are for the job.
 But you optimize your chances when you submit a resume that is easy to follow, tailored to the job you want, and free of errors.
 Take the extra time to get it right.
 It might just be what gets you the job you want.